S1L1NC3/CoroutinesAuthSearch/README.md

 </ul>
 </li>
 <li>For class namings used <b>UpperCamelCase</b> and for the resources namings used <b>SnakeCase</b></li>
+<li>I've separated Util classes, so it's easier to maintain & bug-fix & improve and it's better for principles</li>
+<li>I've also separated data classes cause of in Kotlin data classes inheritance is a bit problematic</li>
 <li>Separated with Request and Response model even if they are same according to SOLID principles</li>
 <li>You can ask like why you used DI for request model, I wanted to make sure won't create instance for every call also will modify data before ApiCall</li>
 <li>Inside ViewModel's I've used .postValue instead of x.value = response.body  cause of postValue is for background thread</li>